Yandex Cloud

 The DataLens instance will be activated in the selected folder.

-To enable DataLens to connect to your cluster and work with its data, activate the DataLens access option when creating a cluster or updating its settings.
+To allow DataLens to connect to your cluster and work with its data, enable DataLens access when creating the cluster or updating its settings.

 screen01